Code-Society-Lab/cursif-backend/README.md

 export DATABASE_PASSWORD=<your database password>
 ```

-Once done, set the environement source by executing `source .env`

 > Note that this command needs to be excuted once each time you want to execute the application

 #### Setup the application